Lyndsy Fonseca

 Lyndsy Marie Fonseca (born January 7, 1987) is an American actress.
 She began her career by appearing as Colleen Carlton on the CBS daytime soap opera The Young and the Restless, on which she starred between 2001 and 2005.
 Thereafter, she had a series of other recurring roles, including Penny Mosby on the CBS sitcom How I Met Your Mother, Donna on HBO's Big Love, and Dylan Mayfair on the fourth season of the ABC television series Desperate Housewives.

 From 2010 to 2013, Fonseca starred as Alex Udinov on The CW's Nikita, and from 2015 to 2016 she played Angie Martinelli on ABC's Agent Carter.
 She has also appeared in a variety of film roles, including Jenny in Hot Tub Time Machine (2010) and Katie Deauxma in Kick-Ass (2010) and its 2013 sequel.

 Early life

 Lyndsy Marie Fonseca was born on January 7, 1987, in Oakland, California, United States, the daughter of Lima Lynn and James Victor Fonseca.
-She has described her ethnicity as "half Portuguese".
-Her paternal grandmother was an artist who made quilts, doll clothes, and stained glass.
-Fonseca's parents married in 1985 and divorced when she was two years old.
+She ethnically identifies as "half Portuguese".
+James's mother was an artist who made quilts, doll clothes, and stained glass.
+Lima and James married in 1985 and divorced when Fonseca was two years old.
 Lima, a psychologist, later married attorney Reid Dworkin, through whom Fonseca has a half-sister.
 Fonseca completed a course at Barbizon Modeling and Acting School in San Francisco and moved to Los Angeles at the age of 12.
 She soon made her screen debut as Colleen Connelly-Carlton on the soap opera The Young and the Restless.